Our Commitment to Inclusivity

 Radical hope and extravagant love are lived out commitments to widening our circle.

 Open & Affirming and being an Accessible church are ways that we embody this love and hope.
 For us this means that our welcome goes beyond words so that the heart of each person is engaged as a child of God.
 We believe that each of us is gifted and loved by God and God extends to us mercy and grace!
 As children of God we are called to extend that same mercy and grace to others.
 Truly, all are welcome.

 Our Commitment to Accessibility

 We are called by God, the creator of all, to be an open, inclusive, affirming and accessible community of faith.
-We recognize this calling involves all aspects of our gathered life, including buildings, worship, education, fellowship and service, so that all of us are enabled to proclaim God’s word.
+We recognize that this calling involves all aspects of our gathered life, including buildings, worship, education, fellowship and service, so that all of us can proclaim God’s word.

 In order to widen our welcome and accessibility we:

 have several areas available throughout our sanctuary for those with mobile assistance (wheelchair, walker or other assistance)

 offer large print bulletins which include the hymns